maciejpirog/fizz-buzz/README.md

 - [fizzbuzz.c](fizzbuzz.c) - A C implementation of the solution proposed in the paper above.
 (Yes, if you look from the right angle, C is a dependently-typed functional language.)

-- [fizzbuzz-semigroup.md](fizzbuzz-semigroup.md) - If you're inner pedant is still not satisfied, let's ditch the empty list.
+- [fizzbuzz-semigroup.md](fizzbuzz-semigroup.md) - If your inner pedant is still not satisfied, let's ditch the empty list.

 ## Ports